arhamrizvi/Graphql-nodejs-CRUD-postgresql/README.md

 * [Setup](#setup)

 ## General info
-This is a nodejs using express js framework, graphql and postgresql, to utilize CRUD operations.
+This is a nodejs project using express js framework, graphql and postgresql, to utilize CRUD operations.

 ## Technologies
 Project is created with: